enviodev/docs/docs/HyperIndex/contract-import.md

 [Current contract: BribeVotingReward, on network: optimism]
 ```

-The quickstart process will prompt you whether you would like to finish the import process or continue adding more addresses for same contract on same network, addresses for same contract on different network or a different contract.
+The Quickstart will prompt you whether you would like to finish the import process or continue adding more addresses for same contract on same network, addresses for same contract on different network or a different contract.

 ### 2. Local ABI